racket/rhombus/design/class/class.md

 Method and fields names must all be distinct, both within a class and taking into account superclass and superinterface public fields and methods.
-A private field or method name is not visible outside of a class or interface, except whe using an `internal` name, so it is not required to be distinct from subclass or subinterface fields and methods.
+A private field or method name is not visible outside of a class or interface, except when using an `internal` name, so it is not required to be distinct from subclass or subinterface fields and methods.
 Method names inherited from multiple implemented interfaces must all be implemented the same way, either abstract, implemented in